comaps/website/content/news/2025-12-16/1/index.md

 On the development side of things, the group of CoMaps contributors has grown and was very active:
 Nearly [1,200 pull requests were merged since the start of the project](https://codeberg.org/comaps/comaps/pulls), improving the code, fixing bugs and building out new features for CoMaps.
-While we also benefited from all the contributions made by the contributors to _Organic Maps_, over 30 developers contributed to CoMaps directly as well and that number is still growing.
+While we also benefited from most of the contributions made to _Organic Maps_, over 30 developers contributed to CoMaps directly and that number is growing.

 Contributing to developing the apps is not the only way of contributing though:
 [Helping with translating CoMaps into different languages](https://translate.codeberg.org/projects/comaps/) is another important effort to help our app serve a larger number of people around the globe.